BLOCKGAMES-TEAM-R/Zuri-Elections-Portal/README.md

 Team repo: https://github.com/BLOCKGAMES-TEAM-R/Zuri-Elections-Portal

 ## A force Push was instantiated which cleared the working commits history on main branch.
 Kindly check the Branches for individual commit history.
-Clinton's can be found in his contribution repo link

 # Nest Elections Project (Team R)